$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: -cohomology L-infinity cohomology of groups and spaces

 If $X$ is a connected \CW{}, the entire discussion can be repeated using cellular cochains, replacing $\Simplex{k}(\Ucover{X})$ with the set of $k$-cells of $\Ucover{X}$.
 In particular, \Cref{defn:bounded_on_orbits} has an obvious adaptation for cellular cochains, and the usual isomorphism between singular and cellular cohomology implies that $H_\Linfs^\bullet(X; V)$ is canonically isomorphic to the cohomology of the complex of cellular cochains bounded on orbits.
 If $X$ has a finite $m$-skeleton, in degrees $\le m$ a cochain in $\Ucover{X}$ is bounded on orbits if and only if it is uniformly bounded.
 Therefore, Gersten's definition of \Lcoh{} is recovered.

-If $G$ is a group, everything we said can be repeated with the set $G^{k+1}$, on which $G$ acts diagonally, taking the role of $\Simplex{k}(\Ucover{X})$.
+If $G$ is a group, the role of $\Simplex{k}(\Ucover{X})$ can be taken by the set $G^{k+1}$, on which $G$ acts diagonally.
 In particular, the vector spaces $C_\Linfs^k(G;V) = \{\alpha:G^{k+1} \to V \text{ bounded on orbits}\}$ define a complex whose cohomology is canonically isomorphic to the \Lcoh{} of $G$ with coefficients in $V$.
 This is equivalent to the definition of \Lcoh{} of (finitely generated) groups that appears in Elek's paper \cite{Elek1998}, where an $\ell^p$-cohomology theory for graphs with uniformly bounded vertex degrees is worked out.
 Elek's cohomology is invariant under quasi-isometries of graphs, and gives our \Lcoh{} when computed on the Cayley graph of a finitely generated group.
-Thus, two quasi-isometric finitely generated groups have isomorphic \Lcoh{}, a result that already appeared in \cite[Theorem 11.4]{Gersten1992}. \begin{remark} The special case of a group $G$ and a subgroup $H<G$ with finite index is particularly easy to understand.
+Thus, two quasi-isometric finitely generated groups have isomorphic \Lcoh{}, a result already proved by Gersten \cite[Theorem 11.4]{Gersten1992}. \begin{remark} The special case of a group $G$ and a subgroup $H<G$ with finite index is particularly easy to understand.
 If $X$ is a cellular $K(G,1)$ space, then it has a finite cover $Y$ which is a $K(H,1)$ space.
 The spaces $X$ and $Y$ have the same universal cover $\Ucover{X}$, and a cellular cochain on $\Ucover{X}$ is bounded on $G$-orbits if and only if it is bounded on $H$-orbits.
 Therefore, $X$ and $Y$ have isomorphic \Lcoh{}. \end{remark}